 Homestays normally include bed, breakfast and an evening meal from Monday to Friday.
 Additionally, it includes lunches or packed lunches on Saturdays and Sundays.
 Students are responsible for keeping their rooms tidy and making their own beds.

 Allocation of students to homestays: ETC will try to find the kind of family that the student has asked for on the Enrolment Form.
-We will do our best to meet all of the student’s preferences.
+We will do our best to meet all of the student’s preferences (subject to availability).

 Students must pay for at least 1 week’s accommodation 4 weeks in advance; ETC does not arrange the accommodation until this is paid.
 If students do not stay in this accommodation, they lose a £100 cancellation fee, plus one week’s accommodation fee.